What to Expect from Your First Dog Obedience Class

 FAQs

-What should I bring to my first dog obedience class?
+What age should my dog start obedience classes?